 One Degree Academy offers a traditional core academic curriculum in addition to a rich and varied enrichment curriculum.
-We believe in the importance of getting the basics right and devote double time to reading, writing and mathematics.
+We believe in the importance of getting the basics right and devote extended time to reading, writing and mathematics.
 As an all through school, our curriculum is planned with the end goal of university in mind.
 We take this as our starting point and plan all the way back to age 4, teaching junior versions of ‘big ideas’ at age-appropriate level.

 In Early Years, we aim to build on children’s previous experiences to ensure that as they enter One Degree Academy, they are happy, fulfilled and ready for key stage 1 and beyond.
 In line with the Early Years Foundation Framework (EYFS), we aim to ignite children’s curiosity and capacity to learn.
 We focus in particular on three keys areas: Communication and Language; Personal, Social and Emotional Development; and Physical Development.
 These areas are important foundations for child development and crucial for later success.